Treatments and services

 If you cannot visit a pharmacy because you are self-isolating due to COVID-19, you should consider home delivery options through local pharmacies or the government's Home Medicines Service.

-Will the TAC pay for me to attend an online Community Group Program?
+Will the TAC pay for me to attend an online community group program or online community access planning during the pandemic?

-What is the TAC’s position on Independent Medical Examinations and Joint Medical Examinations during the COVID-19 crisis?
+What is the TAC’s position on Independent Medical Examinations and Joint Medical Examinations during the COVID-19 pandemic?

 Where medico-legal examiners are conducting any pre-examination vaccination status checks or COVID Safety procedures to enable a client to attend in person, the TAC has asked examiners to undertake all communication to you at least 5 days prior to the appointment date.
 This will provide you with as much notice as possible with respect to any specific requirements.
 The TAC does not hold the vaccination status of clients and it is the responsibility of the examiner to contact and follow up directly with you or your legal representative.